MethodsAndPractices/vsteam/.docs/Set-VSTeamAccount.md

 ### -UseWindowsAuthentication

-Allows the use of the current user's Windows credentials to authenticate against a local TFS.
+Allows the use of the current user's Windows credentials to authenticate against a local Team Foundation Server or Azure DevOps Server.
+This cannot be used to connect to Azure DevOps Services.

 ```yaml
 Type: SwitchParameter